qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 A proof-of-work based public blockchain network has a few **specific attributes**:

-* **Accessibility**: all you need to connect is the client software and an internet connection.
+* **Accessibility:** all you need to connect is the client software and an internet connection.
 No AML, KYC, identity checks, or subscription payment is required.
-* **No hierarchy**: all nodes are equal, meaning no individual node has more authority than another.
+* **No hierarchy:** all nodes are equal, meaning no individual node has more authority than another.
 All validators are also equal.
-* **Crypto-economic incentives**: the lack of a central authority means there is no absolute defense against malicious behavior.
+* **Crypto-economic incentives:** the lack of a central authority means there is no absolute defense against malicious behavior.
 Instead, the network usually incentivizes benevolent behavior and disincentivizes behavior that endangers the network's functioning.
-* **Full decentralization**: many public networks are completely decentralized because they are non-hierarchical and fully accessible.
+* **Full decentralization:** many public networks are completely decentralized because they are non-hierarchical and fully accessible.
 The playing field for market participants is therefore relatively level, so traditional business models may not work as well.

 The two most popular examples of functioning public networks are Bitcoin and Ethereum.